offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                                                               '---------------------> ")"
 ```

-To determine the probability (certainty) that the HMM was in B at index 1 of the emitted sequence, the calculation from the filtered exploded HMM is divided by the calculation from the non-filtered exploded HMM.
+This SINK value from the filtered exploded HMM is divided by the SINK value from the non-filtered exploded HMM to determine the certainty of the hidden path passing through hidden state B at emission index 1.

 ```{note}
 This is getting a probability of probabilities.
 The ...